 Source: Jal Shakti Abhiyan Outcomes and Learnings, Ministry of Jal Shakti

-Thus, the construction and restoration of water conservation structures under JSA was considerably fast-paced given its two phases ran for roughly five months.
-However, a qualitative analysis of groundwater status in the post-intervention stage showed that 20 out of 26 states/UTs saw groundwater increase in less than 50% districts [ibid].
+Thus, the construction and restoration of water conservation structures under JSA were considerably fast-paced given its two phases ran for roughly five months.
+However, a qualitative analysis of groundwater status in the post-intervention stage showed that 20 out of 26 states/UTs saw groundwater increase in less than 50% of districts [ibid].
 Notably, none of the districts in Andhra Pradesh, Assam, Bihar, Chhattisgarh, Haryana, Jharkhand, Odisha, Uttarakhand, and West Bengal reported an increase in groundwater levels.

 Thus, while there have been tangible improvements under both the schemes, the qualitative aspects have revealed clear challenges.
 The progress under JJM is monitored and updated in real-time, which is a significant improvement from previous interventions.
 Although one can’t notice a paradigm shift, the government is certainly trying to achieve a balance between equitable access and overall water availability.
 However, these are two seemingly incongruent objectives as increased accessibility under the JJM entails an increase in water usage.
 Improved accessibility without restrictions on usage could lead to over-exploitation, regardless of any parallel provisions for water conservation.
 In the long-run, this could worsen the water demand-supply gap, especially in the agriculture sector.